aarons-talks/2019-07-26-GopherCon-US/README.md

 The cool part though?
 Instead of pulling all my webapp's dependencies directly from version control systems like GitHub (which we've always been doing in the past), we're gonna build it using module proxies and [Athens](https://docs.gomods.io).

 In fact, we're actually gonna do the build in two different ways!
 We'll talk about each as we go.
+I developed and tested this demo on a Zsh shell on MacOS.

 >I gave this demo at [GopherCon USA 2019](https://www.gophercon.com/agenda) in the session titled "The Athens Project - A Proxy Server for Go Modules".